Le-Mans-Universite/CasGuardBundle/README.md

 ...
 ```

-For Symfony7, add the variables in your config file (.env and .env.dist) :
+For Symfony7 and Symfony8, add the variables in your config file (.env.local and .env) :
 ```
 ...
 ###> l3/cas-guard-bundle ###